r4victor/tenthousandmeters/content/blog/python_bts_08.md

 So, we need to understand how `x_add()` and `x_sub()` are implemented.

 It turns out that the best way to add the absolute values of two bignums is the column method taught in the elementary school.
 We take the least significant digit of the first bignum, take the least significant digit of the second bignum, add them up and write the result to the least significant digit of the output bignum.
 If the result of the addition doesn't fit into a single digit, we write the result modulo base and remember the carry.
-Then we take the second least significant digit of the first bignum, the second least significant digit of the second bignum, add them to the carry, write the result modulo base to the second least significant digit of the output bignum and remeber the carry.
+Then we take the second least significant digit of the first bignum, the second least significant digit of the second bignum, add them to the carry, write the result modulo base to the second least significant digit of the output bignum and remember the carry.
 The process continues until no digits are left and the last carry is written to the output bignum.
 Here's CPython's implementation of this algorithm:

 ```C
 // Some typedefs and macros used in the algorithm: